celestiaorg/docs/docs/nodes/itn-deploy-bridge.md

-# Deploy A Bridge Node
+# Deploy a bridge node

 ## Description